ilovedadata/ilovedadata.github.io/README.md

    the dollars function returns an amount of dollars given a number;

-   the binomial coefficient function is needed to compute the probability of scoring 0 or 1 without a Superstar number (these probability are not provided on the official Superenalotto website);
+   the binomial coefficient function is needed to compute the probability of scoring 0 or 1 without a Superstar number (these probabilities are not provided on the official Superenalotto website);

    the spent/won function returns the amount of money a user spends and wins given the times he plays and whether he plays a Superstar number or not.